-Pair of BBPR Lounge Chairs in Burgundy Leatherette
+BBPR Pair of Lounge Chairs in Burgundy Upholstery and Oak

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.